OracleCPS/odi_config_martha/readme.md

 4. Before you execute the steps in the next section of the document "Starting the Servers", apply the ODI patch, following the steps in the next section

- a.
-Execute command: cd /u01/app/oracle/middleware/odi/studio/bin
+    1. Execute command: cd /u01/app/oracle/middleware/odi/studio/bin
- b.
-Execute command: ./odi
+    2. Execute command: ./odi

 ## Apply ODI patch for ADW ODI version